German officials seize 1.2 tons of banned stimulant khat | DW | 19.10.2021

 What is khat?

-Khat is a regularly used stimulant in the Horn and Africa and parts of the Middle East.
+Khat is a regularly used stimulant in the Horn of Africa and parts of the Middle East.

 It is chewed and then held in the cheek as the juices are extracted for its stimulant and euphoric effects.